IORoot/AI_Video_Reframe/README.md

 The reframed videos will be in a subfolder within the directory of the found video file.

+FFMPEG is used to copy the audio from the original to the reframed version since the main python code does not do that.

 ## Credit

-This code was originally from [https://github.com/Sagar-lab03/AI-Content-Aware-Video-Cropping](https://github.com/Sagar-lab03/AI-Content-Aware-Video-Cropping)
+This code was originally from [https://github.com/Sagar-lab03/AI-Content-Aware-Video-Cropping](https://github.com/Sagar-lab03/AI-Content-Aware-Video-Cropping) and all the AI work is theirs.
+I've slightly adapted it to include the `bash` scripts and FFMPEG bits for my own usage.